-America is full of beautiful and charming towns both big and small.
-For travelers looking for a destination perfect for an anniversary trip, honeymoon spot alor just a place to ge to help reconnect, here are 31 recommendations of charming towns in the USA from travel bloggers.
+America is full of romantic and charming towns both big and small.
+For travelers looking for a destination perfect for an anniversary trip, honeymoon spot or just a place to help reconnect, here are 31 recommendations of charming towns in the USA from travel bloggers for a romantic vacation.

 Some other famous attractions of Boston include its public library, Quincy market, and Trinity church.

 If you make your way to Boston there are plenty of things enjoy together.
 Spend some time walking together on the Freedom Trail.
 It starts at Boston Commons, a large park where you can relax before walking the remainder of the trail.
 Skywalk Observatory is another great place to visit as a couple.
 From the top, you can see well into the distance and is a great place to enjoy the sunset from.

 It is hard to find a city as charming as San Francisco.
 The city is indeed extremely beautiful and lends itself well for a romantic vacation for two for an anniversary or honeymoon.